Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Routino**
 : Offline router application for finding a route between two points using the topographical data from [OpenStreetMap](http://www.OpenStreetMap.org).
-To optimise the routing a custom database format is used.
+To optimize the routing a custom database format is used.

 **TMS**
 : Abbreviation for __T__ile __M__ap __S__ervice.
 A __TMS__ file provides access to cartographic maps